xamiir/50-days-python/README.md

 7. Submit a pull request to the main repository, detailing the changes you've made and why they should be incorporated.

-## Support and Feedback

-If you encounter any issues with the 50 Days of Python Code challenge, have suggestions for improvement, or would like to provide feedback, please don't hesitate to [open an issue](https://github.com/xamiir/50-days-python-code/issues) on GitHub.
-Your input is valuable and will help make this project better for everyone.

-## License

-This project is licensed under the [MIT License](LICENSE).